 • Families First and the ability to manage an issue internally do not need to be mutually exclusive: school may manage internally and seek support from Families First for both the victim and perpetrator(s).

-• All concerns, discussions, decisions and reasons for decisions will be recorded
+• All concerns, discussions, decisions and reasons for decisions will be recorded.

 Referrals to Childrens Services: